 Long-term Adderall use can lead to the hallmark signs of a substance use disorder.
 These problems are most likely to occur when the drug is taken above and beyond prescribed parameters.
 Some of the most concerning issues that may arise are:

 - Tolerance, which means needing more of the drug to obtain the same result.
 Often, as use increases, it becomes impossible to ever recreate the initial high.

 - Dependency, which means that after some time your body will function sub-optimally without the drug present in your system.

-Patients are more likely to overdose and to cause harm to their bodies when the drug is misused.
-A major concern for many people that abuse Adderall over an extended period is the risk of cardiovascular issues.
+Patients are more likely to overdose and cause harm to their bodies when this drug is misused.
+A major concern for many people who abuse Adderall over extended periods is the risk of cardiovascular issues.
 Since Adderall is a stimulant, it plays a major role in:

 - Increasing your blood pressure.

 - Increasing your body temperature to dangerous levels.

 These factors combined are linked to serious medical issues like strokes and/or cardiac arrests.

 Another risk of overdose associated with this substance is when Adderall is mixed with other substances like alcohol.
 Adderall has the ability to mask certain indicators of intoxication that people would otherwise use to slow or stop their consumption.
 If these signs go unnoticed, the user is at risk of continued drinking—potentially leading to alcohol poisoning, coma, or death.

 Knowing the facts about Adderall can help prevent addiction and mitigate the need for treatment.